• Skip to primary navigation

 • Drain canned beans.

-• In a large bowl, combine the lima beans, green beans, kidney beans, onion rings, and green bell pepper.
+• In a large bowl, combine the lima beans, green beans, kidney beans, onion rings, and bell pepper.

 • Pour the Italian dressing over the mixture and toss lightly.